 NEW TERMS used in ISO 13485:2016

-- Authorized representative - Representative is a legal person authorized by manufacturer to represent or act on its behalf regarding legal matters.
+- Authorized representative - Representative is a legal person authorized by the manufacturer to represent or act on its behalf regarding legal matters.

 - Clinical evaluation - documentation which verifies the clinical safety and performance of a medical device

 - Complaint - document or negative communication that defines problems about a medical device that has been placed on the market.
-Complaint means general problems that can be found in the medical device which includes safety, quality, identity, usability, etc.
+Complaint means general problems that can be found in the medical device which include safety, quality, identity, usability, etc.

-- Distributor - a person who furthers the availability of a medical device to the end user
+- Distributor - a person who furthers the availability of a medical device to the end-user

 - Importer - a person who makes a medical device available in other country or jurisdiction

 - Life-cycle - includes all phases in the life of a medical device, from the initial idea across design, development, production, control… until the use, final decommission and disposal

 - Manufacturer - person(s) who design and/or manufactures a medical device

 - Medical device family - group of medical devices with the same design, safety characteristics, intended use and function